MrHsiehVCS/unit5-pp/README.md

    - `void changeNumSides(int num)` changes the number of sides on the `Dice` to `num`

 You may include any other `private` methods and instance variables you think applicable.
 You should have nothing else that is `public` other than what is listed above.

+Hint: Make sure your setters and constructor check for validity of input.
+One possible design pattern is to have if statements in all of them, or you can have the checks in your setters and have your constructor call your setters.

 ## PART B - `Card.java`